 Where are the Best International Schools in Costa Blanca?

-You will find a wide choice of international schools in Costa Blanca, most of the following British curriculum, and offers classes in Spanish.
-Schools that are members of organizations like NABBS (National Association of British Schools in Spain) or COBISEC (the Council of British Independent Schools in the European Community).
+Some schools are members of organizations like NABBS (National Association of British Schools in Spain).
+Some are members of COBISEC (the Council of British Independent Schools in the European Community).
 These member educational facilities might be the better choice.

-International Schools are a good option for a smooth transition of the kids.
+International schools are a good option for a smooth transition of the kids.
 You may find information on international schools also at home embassies in Spain.

 How much are international school fees in Costa Blanca?

-Regarding the fees of international schools such as American schools in Spain can vary from €2,000 to €10,000 per year.
-Generally, this fee does not include stationery, lunch, excursions, transport, and extra-curricular activities which means an additional cost of € 800 to €1,000 per year.
+The fees of international schools such as American schools in Spain can vary from €2,000 to €15,000 per year.
+Generally, this fee does not include stationery, lunch, excursions, transport, and extra activities.
+These could create an additional cost of € 800 to € 2,000 per year.

-Costa Blanca Schools List
+Costa Blanca and Costa Calida International Schools List

 Here is a list of some well-reputed international schools in Costa Blanca (Alicante) and Costa Calida (Murcia):

-The Primary and Secondary Schools of the Lady Elizabeth School are on one campus on the Benitachell, Alicante which is a beautiful area on the Costa Blanca.
+The Primary and Secondary Schools of the Lady Elizabeth School are on one campus in Benitachell, Alicante.
 Founded in 1987, the school offers both English and Spanish curriculums.
 It is among the most exclusive English language schools in Spain.
-In this way, the graduates get a chance to apply to universities in the UK, Spain, and the rest of Europe.
+In this way, the graduates get a chance to apply to universities in the UK, and the rest of Europe.

-The majority of students are Spanish but also some from over 20 different countries.
+The majority of students are Spanish but also there are international students from over 20 different countries.
 The school has 2 campuses one in Villamartin, Alicante the other is in Murcia.

 Are there Private Spanish Schools other than International Schools in Costa Blanca?

-The school was founded in 2006 and is located in San Pedro del Pinatar a coastal town of Murcia autonomous region.
+The school was founded in 2006 and is located in San Pedro del Pinatar, a coastal town of Murcia autonomous region.
 The region is also known as Costa Calida.

 For more details on the Spanish school system please read our article about Education in Spain.